awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

 # Infrastructure as code files<a name="ag-infrastructure-tmp-files"></a>

-The primary components of the template bundle are *infrastructure as code \(IaC\) YAML files* that define the infrastructure resources and properties that you want to provision\.
+The primary components of the template bundle are *infrastructure as code \(IaC\) files* that define the infrastructure resources and properties that you want to provision\.
 AWS CloudFormation and other infrastructure as code engines use these types of files to provision infrastructure resources\.

-AWS Proton currently supports the use of [AWS CloudFormation](#cloudformation) and [Terraform](#terraform) IaC files\.
+AWS Proton currently supports two types of IaC files:

-You can use two different methods to provision from your IaC files\.
-+ **Standard provisioning:** AWS Proton makes direct calls to provision your resources\.
-You can only use CloudFormation IaC files for standard provisioning\.
-+ **Pull request provisioning:** AWS Proton makes pull requests to provide compiled IaC files that your IaC engine uses to provision resources\.
-You can only use Terraform IaC files with pull request provisioning\.

-**With pull request provisioning, AWS Proton:**

-  1. Compiles IaC files with console or spec file input values\.

-  1. Submits a pull request to merge the compiled files to a [repository that you have defined](ag-create-repo.md)\.

-  1. If the request is approved, it waits for provisioning status that you provide\.
-**Important**
-**Provisioning by pull request** is currently in **feature preview** and is only usable with Terraform based AWS Proton Templates\.
-To learn more about [AWS Feature Preview terms](https://aws.amazon.com/service-terms), see section 2 on Beta and Previews\.
++ *[CloudFormation](#cloudformation) files* – Used for *AWS\-managed provisioning*\.
+AWS Proton uses Jinja on top of the CloudFormation template file format for parametrization\.
++ *[Terraform HCL](#terraform) files* – Used for *Self\-managed provisioning*\.
+HCL natively supports parametrization\.

-You *can’t* provision AWS Proton resources using a combination of provisioning methods\.
+You can’t provision AWS Proton resources using a combination of provisioning methods\.
 You must use one or the other\.
-For example, you can’t deploy a standard provisioned service to an environment provisioned with pull requests\.
-Similarly, you can’t deploy a service provisioned with pull requests to a standard provisioned environment\.
+You can’t deploy an AWS\-managed provisioning service to a self\-managed provisioning environment, or vice versa\.

-For more information, see [AWS Proton environments](ag-environments.md) and [AWS Proton services](ag-services.md)\.
+For more information, see [How AWS Proton provisions infrastructure](ag-works-prov-methods.md), [AWS Proton environments](ag-environments.md), and [AWS Proton services](ag-services.md)\.

 ## AWS CloudFormation IaC files<a name="cloudformation"></a>

 Learn how to use AWS CloudFormation infrastructure as code files with AWS Proton\.
 AWS CloudFormation is an infrastructure as code \(IaC\) service that helps you model and set up your AWS resources\.
-You define your infrastructure resources in templates\.
+You define your infrastructure resources in templates, using Jinja on top of the CloudFormation template file format for parametrization\.
+AWS Proton expands parameters and renders the full CloudFormation template\.
 CloudFormation provisions the defined resources as CloudFormation stack\.
 For more information, see [What is AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) in *the AWS CloudFormation User Guide*\.

+AWS Proton supports [AWS\-managed provisioning](ag-works-prov-methods.md#ag-works-prov-methods-direct) for CloudFormation IaC\.

 ### Start with your own existing infrastructure as code files<a name="iac-tmp-files"></a>